MLAide/docs/snippets/essentials/snippet-models.md

-Models are a special type of artifact named _model_ and have a special status in ML Aide, since they are the heart of the application.
+Models are a special type of artifact named _model_ and have a special status in ML Aide since they are the heart of the application.

 ???+ example "Example"